kudashevs/programming-papers/README.md

 - On the role of scientific thought (1974) by E.W.
 Dijkstra
 - Exception Handling: Issues and a Proposed Notation (1975) by J.B.
 Goodenough
 - Abstract types defined as classes of variables (1976) by D.L.
 Parnas, J.E.
 Shore
+- A Complexity Measure (1976) by T.J.
+McCabe
 - The Paradigms of Programming (1979) by R.W.
 Floyd
 - The Emperor’s Old Clothes (1981) by C.A.R.
 Hoare
 - Hints for Computer System Design (1983) by B.W.
 Lampson